 If selfies are more your jam, you’ll be working with a very respectable 40MP front-facing camera which, for comparative context, is four times the quality of the 10MP camera on the front of the S21 and S21+.

 You can bypass the Snapdragon vs Exynos debate entirely by importing a US-spec Samsung Galaxy S21+ smartphone.
 The catch there, though, is it might end up costing you more after you’re done with the currency conversion, shipping costs, and import taxes.
 Plus, you’re flying without a warranty.

 That said, one of the other perks of buying overseas or on importing outlets like Amazon AU means you can also access Android phones that aren’t sold by telcos or at retail in Australia like OnePlus smartphones.
 OnePlus makes popular and powerful Android phones that tend to come with dual SIM card slots as standard.

-Samsung Galaxy S10
+Samsung Galaxy S20 FE

-There are some neat nerdy bolt-ons, too, like an Ultrasonic Sensor for fingerprint login and even inbuilt Power Sharing to turn your S10 into a mobile charging hotspot.
+There are some neat nerdy bolt-ons, too, like an inbuilt PowerShare feature to turn your S20 FE into a wireless charging hotspot.

 You can play the latest Google Play games comfortably on pretty much all recent-model Android phones, but there’s no need to opt for 'comfortable' when you can gun for best in class.
 The ASUS ROG Phone 3 is made by a manufacturer that’s cut its teeth on building high-end gaming innards and peripherals for PC gamers.
 And that “ROG” bit in the name stands for “Republic of Gamers”, so you can safely guess the target market for this Android phone.